-Career opportunities may include addictions counsellors, substance abuse counsellors, chemical withdrawal management counsellors, addictions nurses, problem gambling counsellors and attendants in residential, out-patient, and street-front treatment settings.
+Graduates may find career opportunities as addictions counsellors, substance abuse counsellors, chemical withdrawal management counsellors, addictions nurses, problem gambling counsellors, and attendants in residential, out-patient, and street-front treatment settings.

-- Post-secondary diploma, or degree, with a specialty in human, health or social sciences
+- Post-secondary diploma, or degree, with a specialty in human services, social work, or social sciences.

-Applicants will be selected based on their academic grades.
+Applicants are selected on the basis of their academic grades.
 An overall minimum average of 65%, C+ or GPA of 2.5 is recommended in post-secondary studies.
-Resume and letter of intent (upon request).
+Resume and letter of intent may be required (upon request).

 NOTE: A record of criminal offences, for which a pardon has not been granted, may prevent students from completing their placements, thereby affecting their ability to graduate.

 - ADCT 1000 - Introduction to Counselling: Motivating People to Change (Semester 1 / 42 hours)

 - ADCT 1001 - Group Counselling: Dynamics and Processes (Semester 1 / 42 hours)

 - ADCT 1002 - Treatment Modalities in Addictions (Semester 1 / 42 hours)